Today in the chart

 A: When I struggled to pass the NCLEX, it was just a massive confidence hit.

-I was someone who studied often, but I failed three times.
+I was someone who studied often, and yet I failed three times.
 It took me the fourth attempt to finally pass the NCLEX, and by that point, it was really difficult for me not to compare myself to all of my peers who were not only passing, but getting the jobs they had wanted and dreamed of.

 At one point, I wondered if I should still pursue being a nurse.
-But truly, I feel like I would not be in this seat right now as Chief Operating Officer at The Nursing Beat without having failed all the way back then.
+But truly, I feel like I would not be in this seat right now as Chief Operating Officer at The Nursing Beat without having failed back then.
 I like to say that failing is failing forward.
 It’s just another means to a different path for you.

 Q: How did you go from the bedside to Chief Operating Officer of The Nursing Beat?